ShangtongZhang/ShangtongZhang.github.io/markdowns/teaching/cs4771_fall_25/index.md

 - Late Policy:
 Each assignment has an 8-hour graceful period without any penalty.
 If you need extensions for career development purposes (e.g., attending a conference, preparing an important interview), you need to email me one week before the homework deadline.
-Everyone has a single chance for an 1-week late submission without any penalty (note that this cannot be used for HW 7.2). **No other hindsight extension is possible unless doctor notes or SDAC notifications are provided.**
+Everyone has a single chance for an 1-week late submission without any penalty (note that this cannot be used for HW 7.2).
+If you want to use this late submission opportunity, please declare [here](https://forms.gle/MQVaWW5UdoQs1uJ68). **No other hindsight extension is possible unless doctor notes or SDAC notifications are provided.**
 - Regrading Policy: For every task, one regrading request is allowed.